 Kuaishou announces record 63.9 billion user engagements during the 2020 Spring Festival Gala

-Deck: The Chinese short-video app gives out $144 m during the live broadcasting
+The Chinese short-video app gives out $144 m during the live broadcasting

 Jan 24, 2020, 21:38 ET